samdaphbynet/holbertonschool-printf/README.md

-# The project function _printf by Malal and Samir
+## Used By

+This project is used by the following companies:

+- Zidani
+- Malal

 ## Description